eToro Cryptocurrency Trading & CFDs

 Peer-to-peer exchanges cut out the middleman and allow users to trade directly with one another.
 The seller has the freedom to specify the price they want and their accepted payment methods, and this method allows you to trade with increased privacy.
 However, you may have to settle for a price higher than the market exchange rate.
 Examples of peer-to-peer exchanges include LocalBitcoins and Paxful.

 The final step is to submit an order through your chosen platform.
-For most first-timers, the easiest and most convenient option is to use a bitcoin broker.
+For most first-timers in Ireland, the most convenient option is to use a Bitcoin broker.

 No matter which type of exchange you choose, you’ll usually need to sign up for an account first.
 Depending on the exchange you use and the regulatory requirements it is subject to, you may be able to sign up simply by providing your email address or you may need to provide your full name, contact information and proof of ID before being allowed to trade.